 Eating habits: Eliminate all processed foods, alcohol (especially beer), caffeine drinks, chocolate, red meat, pork, lamb, processed meats, such as bacon and hot dogs, shellfish/seafood, anything made with yeast, such as breads, refined sugars and all grains, which cause inflammation in the body.
 Organ meats, dried beans, anchovies, asparagus and mushrooms are high in purines (the substance that causes uric acid), so it is best to completely avoid them.

-Water: Drinking pure water with a few drops of citrus oil added will help flush the uric acid out of your body.
-Drink ½ your body weight in ounces of water daily.
-Many find it helpful to pour up the water every morning, perhaps into glass quart canning jars, and add three drops of your favorite citrus essential oil to each quart.
+Water: Drinking pure water with a squeeze of fresh citrus added will help flush the uric acid out of your body.
+Drink ½ your body weight in ounces of filtered water daily.
+Many find it helpful to pour up the water every morning, perhaps into glass quart canning jars.
 By the end of the day, you should have finished off the water.

 Digestive Enzymes: Taking digestive enzymes with every meal, and even between meals, help break down food particles.
 It’s best to start slowly and build up to what works best for your body.